PTS SERIES: “THEIR STORIES” (LIVING WITH PTS)

 As I watched the needle inserted on the monitor Dr. Mulvaney asked Jerry how he was feeling.
 With his eyes closed Jerry responded saying, “he hardly felt anything.”

 The doctor slowly injected the anesthetic as he watched the monitor.
 It took a few minutes.
 He asked Jerry if he was doing ok, if there was any metallic taste in his mouth or ringing in the ears?
-Once the needle was out a small band aide was placed over the injection site.
-Jerry laid on his back for about 5 minutes.
+Once the needle was out a small band-aid was placed over the injection site.
+Jerry laid on his back for another 5 minutes.